Rivers State: Geography

 Rivers State is a predominantly low-lying pluvial state in southern Nigeria, located in the eastern part of the Niger Delta on the oceanward extension of the Benue Trough.
 The inland part of the state consists of tropical rainforest, and towards the coast, the typical Niger Delta environment features many mangrove swamps.
 Rivers State has a total area of 11,077 sqkm, making it the 26th largest state in Nigeria.
-Surrounding states are Anambra for four km, Imo for about 122 km), and Abia for 87 km (54 miles, partly across the Imo River) to the north, Akwa Ibom to the east across the Imo River and Bayelsa and Delta to the west across the Niger River for about 50 km.
+Surrounding states are Anambra for four km, Imo for about 122 km, and Abia for 87 km or 54 miles (partly across the Imo River) to the north, Akwa Ibom to the east across the Imo River and Bayelsa and Delta to the west across the Niger River for about 50 km.
 On the south, it is bounded by the Atlantic Ocean.
 Its topography ranges from flat plains, with a network of rivers to tributaries.

 Climate

 Ogoni Climate activists and others in Port Harcourt protesting environmental degradation in 2015.

 Rainfall is generally seasonal, variable, as well as heavy, and occurs between March and October through November.
 The wet season peaks in July, lasting more than 290 days.
 The only dry months are January and February having little to no effect.

 Total annual rainfall decreases from about 4700 mm on the coast, to about 1700 mm in the extreme north.
 It is 4698 mm at Bonny along the coast and 1862 mm at Degema.
 For Port Harcourt, temperatures throughout the year are relatively constant with little variation throughout the seasons.
 Average temperatures are typically between 25 and 28 °C. Some parts of the state still receive up to 150 mm of rainfall during the dry period.
 Relative humidity rarely dips below 60% and fluctuates between 90% and 100% for most of the year.